 Description: Geology of coal, oil and gas, and methods of exploration.

-Field trips are required and supported by alumni endowment.
+A required parallel course will be indicated by the instructor.
+Field trips which are required and supported by alumni endowment may be scheduled during semeseter breaks.
 Course content will vary on a 3-year rotational basis.
 Combined lectures, seminars, weekend short courses, and field trips.
-Field trips are required and supported by alumni endowment.
-Field trips may be scheduled during semester breaks.

 Description: E.F.
 Schramm Course in Economic Geology.
 Aspects of fossil fuel geology and exploration.